Flensburg Government: Berlin Declaration: 5 June 1945

 With the arrest of the Flensburg Government on 23 May 1945, the German High Command also ceased to exist, with no central authority having been kept in place to govern Germany even in a nominal capacity, or to assume responsibility for complying with the demands and instructions of the victorious nations.
 This power vacuum continued for almost two weeks until 5 June 1945, when the representatives of the four Allied Powers signed the Declaration Regarding the Defeat of Germany and the Assumption of Supreme Authority by Allied Powers, also known as the Berlin Declaration.

 The declaration, issued in Berlin at 18:00 on 5 June 1945, and signed by Eisenhower on behalf of the United States, Montgomery on behalf of the United Kingdom, Zhukov on behalf of the Soviet Union, and by de Tassigny on behalf of the Provisional Government of the French Republic, contained the following statement:

 The Governments of the United States of America, the Union of Soviet Socialist Republics and the United Kingdom and the Provisional Government of the French Republic, hereby assume supreme authority with respect to Germany, including all the powers possessed by the German Government, the High Command and any state, municipal, or local government or authority.
 The assumption, for the purposes stated above, of the said authority and powers does not effect the annexation of Germany.

-Although the second sentence disclaimed the usual result of unconditional surrender—the permanent destruction of the surrendering state—in effect, the declaration on 5 June 1945 gave legal recognition to the state of affairs that had existed for all practical purposes from 23 May at the latest, which was that Germany did not possess a native government.
-Consequentially, complete authority and sovereignty was thereafter assumed by the Allied Military Occupation Government.
+Although the second sentence disclaimed the usual result of unconditional surrender — the permanent destruction of the surrendering state — in effect, the declaration on 5 June 1945 gave legal recognition to the state of affairs that had existed for all practical purposes from 23 May at the latest, which was that Germany did not possess a native government.
+Consequentially, complete authority and sovereignty were thereafter assumed by the Allied Military Occupation Government.
 The contention of the Allied Powers that the German state ceased to exist as of 5 June 1945 was then generally accepted, but came subsequently to be challenged in legal and political debate.
-In any event, the Berlin Declaration recognized the continued existence of Germany as a national territory and thus implied the continued existence of a German nation inhabiting that territory.
+In any event, the Berlin Declaration recognised the continued existence of Germany as a national territory and thus implied the continued existence of a German nation inhabiting that territory.

-During the initial stage of the occupation of Germany, supreme authority was discharged by the Four Powers jointly for all occupation zones via the Allied Control Council.
+During the initial stage of the occupation of Germany, supreme authority was exercised jointly by the Four Powers for all occupation zones via the Allied Control Council.
 Therefore, this council was the immediate successor of the Dönitz Administration in governing the German national territories.
 Pursuant to the Potsdam Agreement, after 2 August 1945 the Allied Control Council limited its jurisdiction to the pre-war German territory west of the Oder-Neisse Line (i.e. the lands corresponding to Germany's present-day borders) thus implementing the Four Powers' decision to place Germany's pre-war territory east of the Oder-Neisse Line under direct Polish and Soviet administration.